Linguardium/WorldTypeFixer/README.md

 in the main initialzer:

 `		WorldTypeRegistry.registerLevelType(<WorldType_Id>,<GeneratorOptionsSupplier(seed,properties)>);`

-This is used to provide level type data to worlds being generated/loaded with the level-type setting.
+ - This is used to provide level type data to worlds being generated/loaded with the level-type setting.

 in the client initializer:

-WorldTypeRegistry.registerWorldType(<WorldType_Id>, constructor/supplier for CustomGeneratorType);
+`WorldTypeRegistry.registerWorldType(<WorldType_Id>, constructor/supplier for CustomGeneratorType);`
+ - This provides the world type to the options screen on the single player new-game menu

 for client implementations:
 extend CustomGeneratorType
 ```